Pandemic-weary Americans plan for summer despite COVID surge

 Nearly two years after California Gov. Gavin Newsom imposed the nation’s first statewide stay-home order, the state formally shifted to an “endemic” approach in February.
 Like Hawaii and many other states, its weekly infection rate has risen dramatically of late.

-The new surge led the school districts in Pacific Grove and Berkeley to reinstate their indoor mask mandates, while an outbreak at a Northern California long-term healthcare facility had sickened at least 12 people by Friday.
+The new surge led the school districts in Pacific Grove and Berkeley to reinstate their indoor mask mandates, while an outbreak at a Northern California long-term healthcare facility had sickened 26 residents and 10 staff members by Monday.

 Some Northeastern school districts have also revived their mask mandates, including those in Philadelphia and Providence, Rhode Island.